-Mike Diebold: 5 Fast Facts You Need to Know
+Michael Diebold: 5 Fast Facts You Need to Know

 Leechburg Police Chief Michael Diebold, 40, was charged Friday with unlawful contact with a minor and criminal attempt to commit involuntary deviate sexual intercourse, Pennsylvania Attorney General Josh Shapiro said in a press release.

 The 14-year-old girl Diebold was trying to meet was actually an undercover agent from Shapiro’s office, according to the press release.
 Shapiro said the agent told Diebold multiple times he was an underage female and “Diebold sent inappropriate pictures to the undercover agent and solicited the agent for unlawful sexual contact.
 He then made plans to meet the undercover agent,” according to the press release.
+Diebold asked repeatedly for sex, police said.

 “This case is particularly heinous because the perpetrator is a public official, sworn to serve and protect the community,” Shapiro said in a statement.
 “We have a zero tolerance policy for the sexual abuse of children and my office will prosecute any offender to the fullest extent of the law, no matter who they are.”